tomtang502/arm_3d_reconstruction/README.md

 conda create -n jcr python=3.11 cmake=3.14.0
 conda activate jcr
+# change to the your cuda-toolkit version, and I think pytorch version can be flexible (especially if you need compatibility with other module envs).
-conda install pytorch torchvision pytorch-cuda=12.1 -c pytorch -c nvidia
+conda install pytorch==2.2.1 torchvision==0.17.1 torchaudio==2.2.1 pytorch-cuda=12.1 -c pytorch -c nvidia

 # The following commands also download some experiment images we have taken via robotic arm.
 sudo chmod +x installation.sh